eduNEXT/xblock-limesurvey/README.rst

 - **Display name (String)**: Name of the component.
 This name will be displayed in the instructor dashboard.
 - **Survey ID (Integer)**: The ID of the survey to be embedded.
 Verify that the field value is correct, otherwise, the service will display an error message from the LMS.
-- **Anonymous Survey (Boolean)**: Whether the survey is anonymous or not.
-By default it is set to ``False``, to use anonymous surveys you must edit the block configuration and set the value to ``True``
+- **Survey Mode**: Whether the survey is set to be public for everyone (open-access mode) or invite only (closed-access mode) in the LimeSurvey administration console.
+When the Survey is closed-access, make sure that an additional attribute is created in the Survey's participants table.
+This new field is needed to store the learner's anonymized id.
 - **LimeSurvey URL (String)**: The URL of the LimeSurvey installation without the trailing slash.
-If not set, it will be taken from the service configurations.
+Leave this field empty to use the default configurations.
-- **LimeSurvey API username (String)**: The username to authenticate with your LimeSurvey installation you set in LimeSurvey URL.
-If not set, it will be taken from the service configurations.
+- **LimeSurvey API username (String)**: The username to authenticate with the LimeSurvey service.
+Leave this field empty to use the default configurations.
-- **LimeSurvey API password (String)**: The password to authenticate with your LimeSurvey installation you set in LimeSurvey URL.
-If not set, it will be taken from the service configurations.
+- **LimeSurvey API password (String)**: The password to authenticate with the LimeSurvey service.
+Leave this field empty to use the default configurations.

 Survey Modes
 ============
 In LimeSurvey, you can configure 2 survey modes: closed or open (anonymous).

-- **Closed:** Closed surveys limit access to the survey to any person, i.e., only students with an access code will be able to fill it out.
-All surveys added to closed-access mode, must have an ``attribute_1``, which allows the assignment of a unique identifier for each survey participant.
-  If this attribute is not added, students will not be able to complete the survey.
-- **Open:** Open surveys allow any student with access to the link to fill out the survey.
-In this mode, there is no way to relate the answers to the students.
+- **Open-access:** Open surveys allow any visitor with access to the link to fill out the survey.
+In this mode, there is no way to relate the response to the identity of the specific learner.
+- **Closed-access:** Closed surveys limit access to the survey to a specifil list of participants. i.e., only learners that are enrolled in the course.
+When accessing a closed-access Survey, the LimeSurvey Xblock will automatically insert the learner information in the participants table in Limesurvey, including the course specific anonimized_id, which is stored in an additional field  (``attribute_1``) that needs to be added to the table.
+This allows the assignment of a unique identifier for each survey participant even when using anonymous responses.
+If this attribute is not added when creating the Survey in Limesurvey, students will not be able to complete the survey.